How to Count it All Joy

 Without using a single reference to the scriptures, Zig proved the Biblical thesis that our thinking (our attitude) is so important as a driver of our behavior that we instinctively, and almost exclusively, use it as a benchmark for judging the economic worth of an individual in the workplace.

-Truly we are what we think, and everything else flows downhill from that source.
+Truly we are what we think, and everything else flows downhill from that premise.

-Recently, my kids have encouraged me to download an play the game Retrobowl, a NFL season simulator.
-In between games, the player will occasionally have the opportunity to sign free agents.
+Recently, my kids have encouraged me to download and play the game Retrobowl, a NFL season simulator.
+In between games, the you will occasionally have the opportunity to sign free agents.
 Here’s an example of an opportunity that came up for me.

 Why then do we not place a higher emphasis on our thinking and encourage other believers to begin with a renewing of the mind when chasing after lasting change?